TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 For more information on Backend Modules see :ref:`Backend Module API <backend-modules-api>`.

-.. index:: Extension development; Context sensitive help
+.. index:: Extension development; Context Sensitive Help
 .. _extension-configuration-files-csh:

 Adding Context Sensitive Help to fields